amidaware/trmm-docs/docs/ee/reporting/functions/reporting_dataqueries.md

 ### json - boolean

-This will return a json string representation of the objecy.
+This will return a json string representation of the object.
 This is useful if you are passing the data source to be processed by javascript.

 Example